 Thaw your steak and then slice thinly against the grain.
 I prefer to mostly thaw the steak but not completely before cutting, since it's easier to slice still partially frozen.

 Cut each of the long slices in half so that they're more bite-sized.

 Place the steak in a ziploc bag along with the sesame oil.
 Add half of the coconut aminos (you'll add the rest later).
 In a small bowl, combine the minced cilantro, ginger, garlic, and chili powder.
 Add half of this mixture to the steak in the bag and withhold the other half to add later.
 Then add the red curry paste (all of it) and lime juice (all of it) to the steak.
-Close the bag and massage it to get the steak well-coated with the ingredients, then marinade for 2 hours.
-If your meat wasn't entirely thawed when you cut it, feel free to marinade on the counter.
-And if you don't have time to marinade, that's fine!
+Close the bag and massage it to get the steak well-coated with the ingredients, then marinate for 2 hours.
+If your meat wasn't entirely thawed when you cut it, feel free to marinate on the counter.
+And if you don't have time to marinate, that's fine!
 Just move right on to the cooking stage.
 The steak won't be as tender or absorb the flavors as well, but I often skip the marinating when I'm busy.